ggonnella/textformats/manuals/TF-Spec_language.md

 (YAML), dict (Python), JSON object (JSON, C/C++), except if the `as_string` option is set (see section "Validation-only compound definitions").
-The mapping contains an entry for each of the names present at least once in the textual representation.
+The mapping contains an entry for each of the names present at least once in the string representation.

 By default, all names may be absent from the set.
 Names of elements which must be present at least once can be listed as value of the optional key `required`.
-By default, for each name present in the textual representation, the value of the decoded data entry is a list, containing the possibly multiple values of the elements with that name.
+By default, for each name present in the string representation, the value of the decoded data entry is a list, containing the possibly multiple values of the elements with that name.
 Names of elements which can only be present once can be listed as value of the optional key `single`.
-In case a name is listed under `single`, the value of the entry for the name (if this is present in the textual representation) is the decoded value of the element value, and not a list, as it would be if the name is not in `single`.
+In case a name is listed under `single`, the value of the entry for the name (if this is present in the string representation) is the decoded value of the element value, and not a list, as it would be if the name is not in `single`.